 When I was younger, I had the original Byrdland #6 that had once, and now does again, belong to Ted Nugent.
 I wrestled with that guitar, occasional embarrassingly on stage and at that time hated what I now finally love about the instrument.
 When you plug it into a hot rock-n-roll setup, it just takes off screaming and squealing.
 If you don’t find out how to control the psychotic mind of its own the Byrdland has, you will find it incredibly burdensome.
 You have to become proficient with two major aspects of this guitar, and that is, first, volume control.
 If you don’t get good at using your volume control, you will have no control!
 The other is learning to use the feedback and keep it from sounding like a dying animal.
 It needs to sound like an animal high on life, not a dying animal!

 Some people say there are sound differences depending on what finish you have on the guitar.
 I believe this to be true but have not played enough of the same models of one hollowbody guitar to confirm this.
-I will however tell you that Ted Nugent’s famous Black Byrdland has thick, curling, peeling, flaking paint on it, and when Ted’s guitar tech, Brian Ranks, suggested re-finishing it, Ted said, “You touch it and I kill you!”
-That Black Byrdland is just about broken in as far as Ted is concerned.
+I will however tell you that Ted Nugent’s famous Black Byrdland has thick, curling, peeling, flaking paint on it, and Ted said That Black Byrdland is just about broken in as far as Ted is concerned.

 The only changes I’ve made since receiving my Byrdland is a hybrid set of guitar strings and a Gretch Strap-lock on the toggle switch.
 I think I am using 9 to 52.
 I have tried, I may be a wimp but I cannot get used to those thick higher strings.